logo

 Lots of fields and controls to work with

-Designing a form in the Plumsail Forms web editor, unlike the limited selection in Microsoft Forms, you'll have a large number of fields and controls to choose from:
+When designing a form in the Plumsail Forms web editor, you'll have a large number of fields and controls to choose from—unlike the limited selection in Microsoft Forms.

 You'll have a Text field for a single-line reply, and a Note field for a multi-line reply.
 Number field for all numeric answers, where you can format the number as you see fit: